Update 19.10 for Azure Sphere now available

 New user sign-in and authentication model.
 The 19.10 SDK supports a new user authentication model that enables role-based access control (RBAC).
-RBAC will make authentication simple and more flexible by supporting sign-in with any Microsoft or work/school account and enabling organisations to assign specific roles to individual users.
+RBAC will make authentication simple and more flexible by supporting sign-in with any Microsoft or work/school account and enabling organizations to assign specific roles to individual users.
 If you already use Azure Sphere, it will be necessary to perform a one-time migration to the new RBAC model.
-If you are part of an organisation, you will need to plan the migration carefully to avoid unnecessary disruption to other Azure Sphere users.
+If you are part of an organization, you’ll need to plan the migration carefully to avoid unnecessary disruption to other Azure Sphere users.
 For more information, please see the online documentation for the Azure Sphere 19.10 SDK: About migration.

 Cloud loading your apps to your Azure Sphere devices is significantly simpler.
-The new cloud management model makes it easier to create deployments and organise devices.
-You need only create products, device groups and deployments.
+The new cloud management model makes it easier to create deployments and organize devices.
+You need only create products, device groups, and deployments.
 You will no longer have to also set up SKUs, feeds and image sets for your applications.
 For more information on the new cloud management model, see Deployment basics.

 CMake by default.
 By default, Azure Sphere apps are now built using CMake, a cross-platform build system that you can use for all your development: for high-level apps and real-time capable apps; for development in Visual Studio or the command line.
 All the Azure Sphere sample applications have also been updated to use CMake.
 The SDK will continue to support existing projects (based on msbuild and vcxproj), although these will no longer be supported in a subsequent release.
 This change—to use CMake by default—prepares the way for upcoming preview releases of the Azure Sphere SDK for Linux and the Azure Sphere extension for Visual Studio Code.

-The SDK for Visual Studio is optimised for Visual Studio 2019, which has much improved support for CMake as well as other enhancements.
-Visual Studio 2017 will no longer be supported in a subsequent SDK release and we encourage all users to upgrade to Visual Studio 2019.
+The SDK for Visual Studio is optimized for Visual Studio 2019, which has much improved support for CMake as well as other enhancements.
+Visual Studio 2017 will no longer be supported in a subsequent SDK release, and we encourage all users to upgrade to Visual Studio 2019.

 Azure Sphere maintains two cloud update feeds, the Retail Azure Sphere OS and the Retail Evaluation Azure Sphere OS.
 The Retail feed provides a production-ready OS and is intended for broad deployment to end-user installations.
 The Retail Evaluation feed provides each new OS for 14 days before we release it to the Retail feed.
 It is intended for backwards compatibility testing.